wmlsandaruwan/Ubuntu2404/README.md

 sudo ./update_server.sh

 --------------------------
-If there will be a previous IP ip addr del 10.10.10.25/24 dev ens18
+If there will be a previous IP Run this - ip addr del 10.10.10.25/24 dev ens18